-EPRI-funded research at Texas A&M has demonstrated the ability to use sensitive monitoring to perform a variety of functions on distribution systems.
-Field installation of intelligent monitoring systems has shown the ability to detecting failures and precursors to failures.
+EPRI-funded research at Texas A&M University has demonstrated the ability to use sensitive monitoring to improve distribution system operations and reliability.
+Field installations have characterized failures and precursors to failures.
 The presence of intelligent monitoring systems also has proven to be an enabling technology for a wide variety of other functions, beyond the initial focus of the project.
-Intelligent monitoring systems enable the implementation of operations and maintenance tools to increase reliability, solve "mystery" problems, and increase the efficiency and effectiveness of certain maintenance practices.
+Such systems enable the implementation of operations and maintenance tools to increase reliability, solve "mystery" problems, increase the efficiency and effectiveness of certain maintenance practices, and generally improve situational awareness.